bluevit/DS-Tool/README.md

 # DS-Tool
-### Final Project for Data Structure and Algorithms with the taste of Data Science
+### Final Project for Data Structure and Algorithms with the taste of Data Science (Entry Level)